givery-technology/deployman/README.md

   --config="./deployman.json"  [OPTIONAL] Configuration file path.
 By default, this value is './deployman.json'.
 If this file does not exist, an error will occur.
   --verbose                    [OPTIONAL] A detailed log containing call stacks will be error messages.
   --silent                     [OPTIONAL] Skip confirmation before process.
-  --cleanup                    [OPTIONAL] Skip cleanup of idle old AutoScalingGroups that are no longer needed after deployment.
+  --no-cleanup                 [OPTIONAL] Skip cleanup of idle old AutoScalingGroups that are no longer needed after deployment.
   --duration=0s                [OPTIONAL] Time to wait until traffic is completely swapped.
 Default is '0s'.
 If this value is set to '60s', the B/G traffic is distributed 50:50 and waits for 60 seconds.
 After that, the B/G traffic will be completely swapped.
 ```